krixik-ai/krixik-docs/docs/examples/single_module_pipelines/single_translate.md

     ]

+As you can see, vowels with accent marks are missing from the translated text.
+This is a pecularity of the selected translating model; always be sure to familiarize yourself with any model's quirks before using it in production.

 ### Using a Non-Default Model

 To use a [non-default model](../../modules/ai_modules/translate_module.md#available-models-in-the-translate-module) like Spanish-to-English [`opus-mt-es-en`](https://huggingface.co/Helsinki-NLP/opus-mt-es-en) you must enter it explicitly through the [`modules`](../../system/parameters_processing_files_through_pipelines/process_method.md#selecting-models-via-the-modules-argument) argument when invoking the [`process`](../../system/parameters_processing_files_through_pipelines/process_method.md) method.